Do You Have Trouble Sleeping?

 - Excessive daytime sleepiness

 - Chronic exhaustion even after a full night’s sleep

 - Gastro Esophageal Reflux Disease (GERD)

 - Poor memory, moodiness or difficulty concentrating

 - Waking up with a dry mouth or sore throat

-Some patients undergo surgery to create a larger breathing space though by far the majority of patients receive a CPAP (Continuous Positive Airway Pressure) machine and experience a larger breathing space during sleep.
-CPAPs are considered the gold standard treatment of sleep apnea and Alamo Dental Health encourages its patients to use their CPAPs as much as possible.
-Unfortunately, it is a fact of life some patients simply can’t tolerate the CPAP and are receiving insufficient help or no help from their air machine.
-These patients are great candidates for alternative treatments such as surgery and Oral Appliance Therapy (OAT) with a Mandibular Advancement Device (MAD).
-These oral devices are designed to be worn during sleep only to hold the lower jaw in a comfortable position and improve the passing of air.
-They are durable and are expected to last many years.
+Treatments for Sleep Apnea range from CPAPs to dental sleep appliances to surgery, depending on the needs and desires of the patient.
+A small number of patients undergo surgery to create a larger breathing space; however, the majority of patients receive a CPAP machine.
+CPAPs are the gold standard treatment for sleep apnea and Alamo Dental Health encourages its patients to use their CPAPs as much as possible.
+Unfortunately, some patients cannot tolerate a CPAP.
+These patients have another option.
+They are often candidates for Oral Appliance Therapy (OAT) with a Mandibular Advancement Device (MAD).
+That is to say, these patients are candidates for a specialized mouth appliance, like a specialty nightguard or retainer that repositions the jaw slightly forward, opening up their airway while they sleep.
+These oral devices are worn while sleeping and are engineered to hold the lower jaw in a comfortable, forward position in order to improve breathing.
+These appliances are durable, comfortable and easy to use.
 Ask our office about Medical Insurance reimbursement for this treatment!

 In order to be treated for sleep apnea, we require our patients take a sleep study for us to properly study their sleep patterns and habits.
 Here at Alamo Dental Health, we’re proud to provide our patients with home sleep tests where we provide you with a machine that you take home and use overnight in your own home.
 No more dreading going to a sleep lab.
 We can get the information we need to help you while you sleep comfortably in your own bed.